-The Council operates a unique transport undertaking in the form of horse drawn trams, which run along the seafront of Douglas.
+The Council operated a unique transport undertaking in the form of horse drawn trams, which run along the seafront of Douglas.
+In April 2016 the Department of Infrastructure commenced operating the horse trams under license.
 A summary account of the transport undertaking of this operation is shown below.